 Everyone not out for athletics is encouraged to attend school events.
 A bus may be provided for transportation to and from each sports activity held away from home.
 The privilege will be given to those students who sign up in advance in the school office and are in good standing with the school.
 The bus will load and leave at a specified time form the south door at the building.
 A rider log will be kept by the bus sponsor and turned in to the office.
 Students failing to show up for their reserved seat ride could possibly lose riding privileges.
-Everyone who rides the booster bus to a ball game must ride the bus back to the Argonia building.
-Cheerleaders, participating as such, for the night's game, must ride the bus home.
+Everyone including cheerleaders, participating as such, who ride the booster bus to a ball game must ride the bus back to the Argonia building unless arrangements have been made with administration/coach/sponsor by a parent or guardian.
 All students must remain at the event site and should not leave for any reason.
 Anyone caught leaving will lose the privilege of riding or all future buses for the balance of the current school year.